klausler/fortran-wringer-tests/README.md

 Please submit updated results, comments about standard conformance, and more weird Fortran usage tests as pull requests to this repository.

-"Fortran isn't dead, but it sure doesn't smell good."